ryanpf/linux_rocksmith/guides/setup/fed-native.md

 <details><summary>1.
 LD_PRELOAD</summary>

-**!!
-This currently doesn't seem to work.
-Please use the other method !!**

 * Advantages: Run from Steam directly
 * Disadvantages: higher possibility of crashes, steps you might need to do every game-boot.